stevendesu/minimux/README.md

 For a state manager to be valuable, it needs to implement this one critical
 feature: **Event Dispatching**

-So to create a minimist state manager, I basically needed an event dispatcher.
+So to create a minimalist state manager, I basically needed an event dispatcher.
 When an action is thrown, update the state, then dispatch an event.
 Fortunately we don't have to re-invent the wheel: [Event dispatchers are well documented](https://github.com/millermedeiros/js-signals/wiki/Comparison-between-different-Observer-Pattern-implementations)